ctlewitt/tictactoe/README.md

 # tictactoe

-TicTacToe game for two players.<br>
+TicTacToe game can be played with 2 players or against the computer.

-Starting to work on a version where you can play against the computer.
-(Not yet implemented.)
+In 2 player mode, you can choose your board size.